-Progress Exams: There will be four (4) 100-point progress exams given on campus in assembly (8:20 PM-9:50 PM).
+Progress Exams: There will be four (4) progress exams given during class time.
 Progress exams will be cumulative but will emphasize material covered following the previous exam.
+The lowest score of the progress 4 exams will be dropped.
 Exam dates are listed in the course schedules at the end of this syllabus.

-Final Exam: A cumulative final exam will be given on Saturday, December 7, 2024 (3:00 PM-5:00 AM).

-Please bring and display your Gator1 Student ID card for exams.
+Final Exam: A cumulative final exam will be given on Monday, April 28, 2025 (5:30 PM-7:30 PM).
+Please bring and display your Gator1 Student ID card for all exams.

 Exam Regrades: Exams will be scanned and subsequently graded using the Gradescope platform.
 If you believe that you have found a grading error, you will be able to submit regrade requests for individual exam questions in Gradescope within a week of the respective exam scores being posted to Canvas.
 Questions regarding grades/grading are not accepted by email or Canvas message.
 The regrade request period for the final exam may be shortened; details will be communicated to the class.
+Exams submitted for regrading will be reviewed to ensure accuracy in their entirety.

-Exam Absence Policy: This course administers all conflicts with scheduled exams in accord with the University policy.
-University recognized conflicts include, but are not limited to, religious observances, participation in official university activities, military obligations, and court-imposed legal obligations.
+Exam Absence Policy: The lowest progress exam score will be dropped and missed exams will be counted as the dropped exam.
+This includes unpredicted absences due to medical or sudden family emergencies.
+In the event of 2 or more conflicts, make-up exams will be administered in accordance with the University policy.
+University-recognized conflicts include, but are not limited to, religious observances, participation in official university activities, military obligations, and court-imposed legal obligations.
 Students will be given the opportunity to take a makeup exam provided that the conflict is a) properly documented and b) disclosed to the instructor at least one week before the scheduled exam.